Tuskegee Airmen: Active air units

 The only black air units that saw combat during the war were the 99th Pursuit Squadron and the 332nd Fighter Group.
 The dive-bombing and strafing missions under Lieutenant Colonel Benjamin O. Davis Jr. were considered to be highly successful.

 In May 1942, the 99th Pursuit Squadron was renamed the 99th Fighter Squadron.
 It earned three Distinguished Unit Citations (DUC) during World War II.
-The DUCs were for operations over Sicily from 30 May – 11 June 1943, Monastery Hill near Cassino from 12 to 14 May 1944, and for successfully fighting off German jet aircraft on 24 March 1945.
+The DUCs were for operations over Sicily from 30 May to 11 June 1943, Monastery Hill near Cassino from 12 to 14 May 1944, and for successfully fighting off German jet aircraft on 24 March 1945.
 The mission was the longest bomber escort mission of the Fifteenth Air Force throughout the war.
 The 332nd flew missions in Sicily, Anzio, Normandy, the Rhineland, the Po Valley and Rome-Arno and others.
 Pilots of the 99th once set a record for destroying five enemy aircraft in under four minutes.

 The Tuskegee Airmen shot down three German jets in a single day.
 On 24 March 1945, 43 P-51 Mustangs led by Colonel Benjamin O. Davis escorted B-17 bombers over 1600 mi into Germany and back.
 The bombers' target, a massive Daimler-Benz tank factory in Berlin, was heavily defended by Luftwaffe aircraft, including propeller-driven Fw 190s, Me 163 "Komet" rocket-powered fighters, and 25 of the much more formidable Me 262s, history's first operational jet fighter.
 Pilots Charles Brantley, Earl Lane and Roscoe Brown all shot down German jets over Berlin that day.
 For the mission, the 332nd Fighter Group earned a Distinguished Unit Citation.

 Pilots of the 332nd Fighter Group earned 96 Distinguished Flying Crosses.
 Their missions took them over Italy and enemy-occupied parts of central and southern Europe.
 Their operational aircraft were, in succession: Curtiss P-40 Warhawk, Bell P-39 Airacobra, Republic P-47 Thunderbolt and North American P-51 Mustang fighter aircraft.